lerna-ai/architecture/Component_Recommendation.md

     command: --interval 3000
 ```

-We also need to set up the required environment variables.
-We can use the following `.env` file
+You also need to set up the required environment variables.
+You can use the following `.env` file:

 ```shell
 HARNESS_LOGS=./docker-persistence/harness/logs
 HARNESS_DATA=./docker-persistence/harness/data
 ```

-## Dependent

-- FL-API

-## Dependencies
+## Requires

 - MongoDB
 - Apache Spark
 - ElasticSearch

+## Required by

+- FL-API (optional)

 ## References